Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Get item notes matched by bw get notes for a search term,' specifying the verb (get) and resource (notes).
-It distinguishes from siblings like keychain_get_item and keychain_get_password by focusing on notes retrieval.
+Description clearly states 'Get item notes matched by bw get notes for a search term,' specifying verb, resource, and search-based retrieval.
+However, it does not explicitly differentiate from sibling tools like keychain_get_item or keychain_search_items, which might also return notes in broader contexts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.